 Sales loads.
 Some mutual funds charge a fee called a sales load.
-Sales loads serve a similar purpose to commissions by compensating the financial professional for selling the mutual fund to you.
+Sales loads serve a similar purpose to commissions by compensating the investment professional for selling the mutual fund to you.
 Sales loads can be front-end in that they are assessed at the time you make your investment or back-end in that you are assessed the charge if you sell the mutual fund usually within a specified timeframe.

 Surrender charges.
 Early withdrawal from a variable annuity investment (typically within six to eight years, but sometimes as long as 10 years) will usually result in a surrender charge.
-This charge compensates your financial professional for selling the variable annuity to you.
+This charge compensates your investment professional for selling the variable annuity to you.
 Generally, the surrender charge is a percentage of the amount withdrawn, and declines gradually over a period of several years.

 What is an example of an ongoing fee?

 Investment advisory fees.
 If you use an investment adviser to manage your investment portfolio, your adviser may charge you an ongoing annual fee based on the value of your portfolio.

 Annual operating expenses.
 Mutual funds and exchange-traded funds, or ETFs, are essentially investment products created and managed by investment professionals.
 The management and marketing of these investment products result in expenses and costs that are often passed on to you—the investor—in the form of fees deducted from the fund’s assets.
 These annual ongoing fees can include management fees, 12b-1 or distribution (and/or service) fees, and other expenses.
 These fees are often identified as a percentage of the fund’s assets—the fund’s expense ratio (identified in the fund’s prospectus as the total annual fund operating expenses).